 Another mistake businesses make is not sending enough emails out about their offers.
-You might want to avoid spamming people, but they always have the option to unsubscribe from your list.
-So be sure to send out plenty of emails highlighting the Black Friday discounts available.
+You want to avoid spamming people, but they always have the option to unsubscribe from your list of course.
+So be sure to send out plenty of emails highlighting the Black Friday and Cyber Monday discounts you have available.

 Some Black Friday Best Practices

-As a retailer embracing Black Friday, you can look to create a category page where you list all your Black Friday deals.
-This will save customers having to trawl through your site in search of what they really want - products at lower prices on Black Friday.
+As a retailer embracing Black Friday, you can look to create a category page where you list all your Black Friday deals and Cyber Monday discounts.
+This will save customers having to trawl through your site in search of what they really want - products at lower prices on Black Friday and Cyber Monday.

 You can also look to segment your customers based on their interests and send relevant deals and info their way.